Updated March 8, 2019

 Paying off nondischargeable debts in Chapter 13 bankruptcy.
-Even if you can’t discharge your nondischargeable debts in bankruptcy, you can pay them off through your repayment plan in Chapter 13 bankruptcy.
 In many cases, filing for Chapter 13 bankruptcy can provide an affordable and convenient way for you to reorganize and repay your nondischargeable debts.
+Even if you can’t discharge your nondischargeable debts in bankruptcy, you can pay most of them off through your repayment plan in Chapter 13 bankruptcy (you won't pay long-term debts in full, such as a mortgage or student loan).
 (Learn more about how the Chapter 13 repayment plan works.)

-As we discussed, whether or not filing for bankruptcy relief is in your best interest depends on your individual circumstances.
+Whether or not filing for bankruptcy relief is in your best interest will depend on your individual circumstances.
 But in many cases, no matter how much debt you have, it might make sense to consider bankruptcy if you can’t afford to pay back your debts and your creditors are: